python-adaptive/adaptive/docs/source/faq.md

 In summary, while it is possible to use Adaptive for hyperparameter tuning, it may not be the most efficient or optimal choice for high-dimensional and complex optimization problems.
 Specialized hyperparameter optimization libraries might offer better performance in such cases.

+## What types of functions can be used with Adaptive?

+Adaptive can handle a wide range of functions, including deterministic, stochastic, and noisy functions.
+It can work with scalar-valued or vector-valued functions, as well as functions that return multiple values per input point.
+The Adaptive library is designed to be flexible and can be applied to various problem domains.

 % I get "``concurrent.futures.process.BrokenProcessPool``: A process in the process pool was terminated abruptly while the future was running or pending." what does it mean?
 % ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~